-and pat dry.
+How to prepare or store: Morels can keep up to about a week in a well ventilated bag in the fridge.
+The best option if you’re not going to eat them fresh is to dehydrate them, and you can store them for years.
+To prepare, I soak morels in salted water for 15 minutes and then rinse and pat dry.
 Slice morels lengthwise to cook evenly.
 Some also recommend simply brushing off dirt and debris (and not soaking or running under water).
 Then sauté morels in butter, garlic and salt.
-Or you can bread and fry your mushrooms, or stuff and bake them.
+You can also bread and fry your mushrooms, or stuff and bake them.
 As long as you cook them, you can’t really go wrong!

 What mushrooms can be confused with morels: The two most common types of mushrooms that can be confused with morels are False Morels (Verpa spp.) or Brain Morels (Gyromitra spp.).

 Snow or Brain Morel (Gyromitra esculenta)

 Gyromitra species often have a “wrinkled” or “cerebral” (brain-like) appearance to the cap due to multiple wrinkles and folds, rather than the honeycomb appearance of true morels due to ridges and pits.